vineet574/tic-tac-toe/README.md

 Multiplayer (Networked): Allow two players to play against each other over a network.

+Features Added:
+Score Tracking: Keeps track of wins for both players.

+AI Difficulty Levels: Easy and hard modes for the computer.

+Replay Option: Allows players to play multiple games in one session.

+Undo Feature: Players can undo their last move.

 Scorekeeping: Keep track of the number of wins for each player.

 Replay Option: Ask if the players want to play again after a game ends.